-Area Clean Sanitize Disinfect Frequency Classrooms and Food Areas Countertops, tabletops, floors, doors and cabinet handles х x Daily and when soiled.
-Food preparation and service surfaces x x Before and after contact with food activity; between preparation of raw and cooked foods.
-Carpets and large area rugs x Vacuum daily when children are not present.
+Area Clean Sanitize Disinfect Frequency Classrooms and Food Areas Countertops, tabletops, floors, doors and cabinet handles Х х Daily and when soiled.
+Food preparation and service surfaces Х х Before and after contact with food activity; between preparation of raw and cooked foods.
+Carpets and large area rugs X Vacuum daily when children are not present.
 Clean with a carpet cleaning method approved by the local health authority.
 Clean carpets only when children will not be present until the carpet is dry.
-Clean carpets at least monthly in infant areas, at least every Small rugs х Shake outdoors or vacuum daily.
+Clean carpets at least monthly in infant areas, at least every Small rugs X Shake outdoors or vacuum daily.
 Launder weekly.
-Utensils, surfaces and toys that go into the mouth or have been in contact with saliva or other body fluids x x After each child's use, or use disposable, one-time utensils or toys.
+Utensils, surfaces and toys that go into the mouth or have been in contact with saliva or other body fluids X X After each child's use, or use disposable, one-time utensils or toys.
 Toys that are not contaminated with body fluids.
 Dress-up clothes not worn on the head.
-Sheets and pillowcases, individual cloth towels (if used), combs and hairbrushes, wash cloth and machine-washable cloth toys. x Weekly and when visibly soiled.
+Sheets and pillowcases, individual cloth towels (if used), combs and hairbrushes, wash cloth and machine-washable cloth toys.
+X Weekly and when visibly soiled.
 Blankets, sleeping bags, cubbies х Monthly and when soiled.
-Hats х After each child's use or use disposable hats Cribs and crib mattresses х that only Weekly, before use by a different child, and Phone receivers х х whenever sailed ar wet Weekly.
-Toilet and Diapering Areas Hand washing sinks, faucets, surrounding counters, soap dispensers, door knobs x x Daily and when soiled.
+Hats х After each child's use or use disposable hats Cribs and crib mattresses Х Weekly, before use by a different child, and Phone receivers X х whenever soiled or wet Weekly.
+Toilet and Diapering Areas Hand washing sinks, faucets, surrounding counters, soap dispensers, door knobs х x Daily and when soiled.

-40 Adapted from Keeping Healthy, National Association for the Education of Young Children, 1999.
+Adapted from Keeping Healthy, National Association for the Education of Young Children, 1999.
 Used with permission from the American Academy of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care (2002).
-Caring for Our Children: National Health and Safety Performance Standards: Guidelines for Out-of-Home Child Care.
-3rd edition.
+Caring for Our Children: National Health and Safety Performance Standards: Guidelines for Out-of-Home Child Care.3rd edition.
 Elk Grove Village, IL: Author.

-Toilet seats, toilet handles, potty chairs (use of potty chairs is discouraged because of high risk of contamination). door knobs or cubicle handles, floors x x Daily or immediately if visibly soiled.
-Toilet bowls x х Daily.
-Diapering changing area х х After each diapering change General Facility Mops and cleaning rags x X Before and after a day of use, wash mops and rags in detergent and water, rinse in water, immerse in sanitizing solution, and wring as dry as possible.
-After cleaning and sanitizing, hang mops and rags to dry Waste and diaper containers х Daily.
-Any surface contaminated with body fluids: saliva, mucus, vomit, urine, stool, or blood × x Immediately.
+Toilet seats, toilet handles, potty chairs (use of potty chairs is discouraged because of high risk of contamination). door knobs or cubicle handles, floors X X Daily or immediately if visibly soiled.
+Toilet bowls х Х Daily.
+Diapering changing area х х After each diapering change General Facility Mops and cleaning rags Х X Before and after a day of use, wash mops and rags in detergent and water, rinse in water, immerse in sanitizing solution, and wring as dry as possible.
+After cleaning and sanitizing, hang mops and rags to dry Waste and diaper containers Χ Daily.
+Any surface contaminated with body fluids: saliva, mucus, vomit, urine, stool, or blood /X X Immediately.